austin-lai/Collection-of-AzureSentinel-Playbook/README.md

 - Microsoft Sentinel Automation Contributor
 - Microsoft Sentinel Contributor

-Above permission is required to run playbook and SHOULD be under **subscription** level
+Permissions required to run playbook are listed in the above and SHOULD be under **subscription** level

 ### Incident based playbook